jamesgpearce/confess/README.md

 external resources that the app needs.

 The results go to stdout, but of course you can pipe it to a file.
-If you want to create a cache manifest for an app, this is my be called something like
+If you want to create a cache manifest for an app, this might be called something like
 <code>my.appcache</code>:

     > phantomjs confess.js http://functionsource.com > my.appcache